SAP-samples/kyma-runtime-extension-samples/redis-function/README.md

 ## Details

-Detailed steps can be found at [Use Redis in the Kyma Runtime to Store and Retrieve Data](https://developers.sap.com/tutorials/cp-kyma-redis-function.html)
+You find detailed steps at [Use Redis in the Kyma Runtime to Store and Retrieve Data](https://developers.sap.com/tutorials/cp-kyma-redis-function.html).